meet the military-trained beauty queen tearing up the pageant scene | read | i-D

 How did you get involved with pageantry?

 Funny story!
-I was working at Target store and a woman approached me while I was folding clothes and told me that I could be the next Miss USA.
+I was working at Targetand a woman approached me while I was folding clothes and told me that I could be the next Miss USA.
 I had never considered pageantry but thank goodness that she convinced me to compete because now, eight years later, I am Miss USA and my life is forever changed.

 What do you get out of it?